NFL ODDS Hub

 NFL Handicapping

 Becoming an expert NFL handicapper does not happen overnight.
-A bettor has to be willing to put in some time and effort in order to find their edge against the house.
+A bettor must be willing to put in some time and effort to find their edge against the house.

 Oddsmakers will apply a point spread to a game.
-This point spread acts as a handicap to the team that is perceived to be the favorite.
+This point spread is a handicap to the team perceived as the favorite.

-As a bettor, if we see that there is a 3-point spread, then we know the favorite has been given a 3-point handicap, and to win a spread bet, they must win the game by four points or more.
+As a bettor, if we see a 3-point spread, we know the favorite has been given a 3-point handicap, and to win a spread bet, they must win the game by four points or more.

 If an operator decides a game is a 4-point spread, but your analysis and research determine that the game is more likely to be closer than four points, you are now handicapping NFL games.